mem48/geocompr/main.md

 Hence, you should be also able to apply the learned methods and mastered skills to real-world data, for evidence-based analysis in your own areas of interest.
 Moreover, throughout the book we encourage you to make geographic research more reproducible, scientific and socially beneficial.

-This book is also part of the movement towards Geographical Information Science (GDS), a more recent concept which incorporates elements of 'data science' into GIS.
+This book is also related to a movement that has been labelled Geographical Information Science (GDS).
-Like Geocomputation, GSD can be defined in terms of its relation with GIS, some of which are outlined in Table \@ref(tab:gdsl).
+This recent concept essentially combines 'data science' with GIS and, like Geocomputation, can be defined in comparison with GIS (see Table \@ref(tab:gdsl)).
 The focus on reproducibility and a command-line interface in this book is aligned with GDS.